hugoalh/deno-lint-rules/docs/rules/no-sequence-assignment.md

-# `hugoalh/prefer-variable-declaration-ungroup-form`
+# `hugoalh/no-sequence-assignment`

 > 🩹 Fixer is available.

-Prefer declare variable in ungroup form.
+Forbid sequence assignments and variables declaration.

-Group variable declaration in the initialize of the statement [`for`][ecmascript-for] is always permit.
+Sequence assignments and variables declaration in the statement [`for`][ecmascript-for] is always permit.

 ## 🔧 Options